 2. a division of the zodiacal circle by a specified number, used in the interpretation of a birth chart/

-Lucid harmonics represent the way in which I interact with the universe both as an individual and in the greater scheme of things, whatever that might be.
+Lucid harmonics represent the way in which I interact with the universe, both as an individual and in the greater scheme of things, whatever that might be.

 What is Glitch Art?

 In short, glitch art is the practice of utilising computer glitches to create a whole new aesthetic of art.
 Glitch artist Rosa Menkman refers to glitches as the machine revealing itself.
 Glitches capture a moment in time, buried under layers of memory and distortion like a fossil in permafrost.
-They allow us revisit our past and tap into old memories, perhaps it would be better to say that glitches are a method for us to engage with our own personal nostalgia.
+They allow us to revisit our past and tap into old memories; perhaps it would be better to say that glitches are a method for us to engage with our own personal nostalgia.

-If interested in learning more about glitch art, then check out the links below, they really helped me out on my journey!
+If interested in learning more about glitch art, then check out the links below; they really helped me out on my journey.

 My latest piece